apigeek/architect/README.md

 Competent software engineers can easily create "blueprints" that capture the patterns, templates and files used to build SDLC artefacts.

+Then ApiGeek-Architect can re-use those blueprints to build customised websites, portals, Apps, APIs, mock servers, micro services and more.

 Please share any custom Blueprints and Dialects so that ApiGeek-Architect becomes more useful for all of us.

-Then ApiGeek-Architect can re-use those blueprints to build customised websites, portals, Apps, APIs, mock servers, micro services and more.
+If you need support to build or debug your community Blueprints or Dialects, please ask@apigeek.me

 I want to license ApiGeek-Architect
 ===================================